BoceHu/MyAcademicPage/content/home/education.md

     description: >
       Advanced Master Concentration in Robotics and Control.

-      TA for Data Science for Mechanical Systems
+      TA for Data Science for Mechanical Systems.

   - title: Bachelor of Engineering in Flight Vehicle Power Engineering GPA:3.7/4.0
     company: Civil AViation University of China